SoftwareSushi/opencv-blog/blog/part-4.md

-# Fundamentals of Image Manipulation with OpenCV
+# Mastering Thresholding and Image Segmentation

-OpenCV is the most common library for utilizing computer vision.
-In this first, we will be covering the foundational image manipulation techniques found within OpenCV that will both enable basic image manipulation, as well as serve as components of more advanced techniques that will be covered in later blogs within this series.
+In this blog, we go over the most advanced techniques yet covered in this series.
+From simple thresholding to the watershed algorithm, we will cover all sorts of image segmenting techniques that have numerous applications in a variety of different fields.

 ### Imports & Sample Images